phpmyadmin/phpmyadmin/doc/setup.rst

 Using authentication modes
 ++++++++++++++++++++++++++

-:abbr:`HTTP (HyperText Transfer Protocol)` and cookie authentication modes are recommended in a **multi-user environment** where you want to give users access to their own database and don't want them to play around with others.
-Nevertheless be aware that MS Internet Explorer seems to be really buggy about cookies, at least till version 6.
-Even in a **single-user environment**, you might prefer to use :abbr:`HTTP (HyperText Transfer Protocol)` or cookie mode so that your user/password pair are not in clear in the configuration file.
+:term:`HTTP` and cookie authentication modes are recommended in a **multi-user environment** where you want to give users access to their own database and don't want them to play around with others.
+Nevertheless be aware that MS Internet Explorer seems to be really buggy about cookies, at least till version
+6. Even in a **single-user environment**, you might prefer to use :term:`HTTP` or cookie mode so that your user/password pair are not in clear in the configuration file.

-:abbr:`HTTP (HyperText Transfer Protocol)` and cookie authentication modes are more secure: the MySQL login information does not need to be set in the phpMyAdmin configuration file (except possibly for the :config:option:`$cfg['Servers'][$i]['controluser']`).
+:term:`HTTP` and cookie authentication modes are more secure: the MySQL login information does not need to be set in the phpMyAdmin configuration file (except possibly for the :config:option:`$cfg['Servers'][$i]['controluser']`).